 We also worked with our research partner, Gartner, to leverage their knowledge and provide specific guidance — particularly in the areas of cyber and information architecture.

-The project is currently in the process of internal CBC consultation and we will continue to be involved with the council to assist and provide guidance on issues such as implementation, application consolidation, investment, divestment and transition options.
+The project is currently in the process of internal consultation and we will continue to be involved with the council to assist and provide guidance on issues such as implementation, application consolidation, investment, divestment and transition options.

 The project has been an excellent opportunity for Information Professionals Group to continue to expand our experience with local government systems and applications, as well as providing specialist consulting services in the areas of ICT architecture and cloud architecture.